dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

             - /test/dockstore.cwl.json
         name: optional-name

-If you have multiple workflows stemming from the same repo, a single ``/.dockstore.yml`` can be used to convert them.
-Again, you need to check for the Workflow Name field being set because in this case, all but one workflow must have this field set (e.g. if you have three workflows from the same repo registered on Dockstore, at least two of them will have the Workflow Name set).
+If you have multiple workflows registered on Dockstore that stem from the same GitHub repo, a single ``/.dockstore.yml`` can be used to convert them.
+Again, you need to check for the Workflow Name field being set because it's need for multi workflow repositories.
-If the name field in the ``dockstore.yml`` doesn't match the Workflow Name field in Dockstore, the migration will fail.
+If the name field in the ``dockstore.yml`` doesn't match the Workflow Name field in Dockstore, the migration of your workflow on Dockstore will not go through and it will instead create a new Dockstore entry.
 Let's say we want to convert these two workflows that come from this `repository <https://github.com/NatalieEO/ghapps-single-workflow>`__.

 .. image:: /assets/images/docs/github-apps-multiple-workflows.png